Conservative Party (UK)

-The party has generally adopted liberal economic policies favouring free markets, including deregulation, privatisation, and marketisation, since the 1980s, although historically it advocated for protectionism.
-The party is British unionist, opposing a united Ireland as well as Scottish and Welsh independence, and has been critical of devolution.
-Historically, the party supported the continuance and maintenance of the British Empire.
-The party has taken various approaches towards the European Union (EU), with eurosceptic and, to an increasingly lesser extent, pro-European factions within it.
-It embraced a strongly eurosceptic position, with the slogan "Get Brexit Done", following the decision to leave the EU in a 2016 referendum held under the Conservative Cameron government.
-It historically took a socially conservative approach, but its social policy has become more liberal, evidenced by the legalisation of same-sex marriage under the Conservative–Liberal Democrat coalition in 2014, the lifting of the ban on women in combat roles in the military in 2016 under the Cameron government and the legalisation of medical cannabis in 2018 under the second May ministry.
-In defence policy, it favours a strong military capability including an independent nuclear weapons programme and commitment to NATO membership.
+The party has generally adopted liberal economic policies favouring free markets since the 1980s, although historically it advocated protectionism.
+The party is British unionist, opposing a united Ireland as well as English, Northern Irish, Scottish and Welsh independence, and has been critical of devolution.
+Historically the party supported the continuance and maintenance of the British Empire.
+The party has taken various approaches towards the European Union (EU), with Eurosceptic and, to a decreasing extent, pro-European factions within it.
+Historically the party took a socially conservative approach.
+In defence policy it supports an independent nuclear weapons programme and commitment to NATO membership.